Van’s Substack

 The social reality is that journalists and other bullies have convinced the public of the “truth” of anthropogenic climate change and the immediate need to do something! about it.

-One skeptical dissent is ironically from Stephen Schneider (with S. Icthtiaque Rasool), apparently before he got religion, from Atmospheric Carbon Dioxide and Aerosols: Effects of Large Increases on Global Climate, Science (July 9, 1971) pp 138-141.
+One skeptical dissent is ironically from the late Stephen Schneider (with S. Icthtiaque Rasool), apparently before he got religion, from Atmospheric Carbon Dioxide and Aerosols: Effects of Large Increases on Global Climate, Science (July 9, 1971) pp 138-141.
 From page 139:

 From our calculation, a doubling of CO2, produces a tropospheric [lower atmosphere] temperature change of 0.8°K. However, as more CO2 is added to the atmosphere, the rate of temperature increase is proportionally less and less, and the increase eventually levels off.
 Even for an increase in CO2 by a factor of 10, the temperature increase does not exceed 2.5°K.